midas-isg/midas-isg.github.io/_posts/2017-2-22-IntelliJ-Review.md

 When I first tried IntelliJ I was surprised to find that it supported everything I need by default.
 Within a few minutes of installing IntelliJ for the first time, I was able to download a project from Git and build it using Maven.
 It may sound like a small thing, but after setting up dozens of Eclipse environments for over a decade, this is the feature that really won me over.

 ## Feature 2:  Application server support
 Most of what my development team produces is either in the form of a web service or a web application, which we delpoy on a Tomcat application server.
 This means that our team needs an IDE that has good application server support.
-We find IntelliJ has the feature that we need from an IDE:
+We find IntelliJ has the features that we need from an IDE:

  1. Built in Tomcat support
 There are no plugins or tools to install to create Tomcat configurations in IntelliJ (beyond having to install Tomcat).